orca17/JILU-Auto-Gas-Sales-Report/README.md

 To design an interactive Power BI dashboard that tracks one-month LPG sales, employee performance, and operational metrics for informed business decisions.

 ## Process
+This Power BI project was developed to analyze and report one month of sales and employee operations for Jilu Auto Gas Station.
+The entire report is organized into two slides within a single Power BI page using buttons for navigation:
 - Collected and structured data related to LPG sales, employee details, tank inventory, and operational metrics for one month.
 - Cleaned the dataset in Excel and Power BI Query Editor by removing null values, duplicate records, and unnecessary columns.
 - Created relationships between three tables: Sales Table, Employee Table, and Tank Table.